DeepSeeBee/cb_orm/README.md

 - Storage in file system (XML based)
 - Optimization for loading 1:N Relations in file system storage
 - Relation 1:N: Navigation from Parent to Child
+- Relation 1:N: Navigation from Child to Parent
 - Relation 1:N: cascade delete (on client side)
 - Relation 1:N: cascade create
 - Relation 1:1: Navigation from Parent to Child